Geeks With Hammers: Medicus Volunteers with Habitat for Humanity

 Interviewer: Last question – What was the biggest highlight of the experience for you?

 Christine: “My husband’s commitment to be there and do his best.
-At the time, my husband had health challenges that made it difficult for him to participate, but he didn’t want to give up on that family and their house we were building.
+At the time, my husband had health challenges that made it difficult for him to participate so he decided to get into fitness by hiring an Online Fitness coach that help him improve his health, since he didn’t want to give up on that family and their house we were building.
 He almost passed out and everyone kept checking on him to make sure he was okay, bringing him water and stuff like that.
 It meant a lot to us.
 He won’t be able to come and participate this year, so I’m going and dragging the kids along in his place.
 It was neat to see how everyone came together.
 He was new at Medicus at the time too, so we learned very early on that working at Medicus was like working with a big, new family.

 There was also a great moment when the emails were sent with the pictures of the completed house with the family.
 We got to meet and work with the family and they were so personable and working harder than us!
 It was a great and really gave perspective on the impact of what we were doing.”

 If you are working in or leading a team in a science, technology, engineering, or mathematics (STEM) field, come out from behind your computer screen, pick up a hammer or paint brush and make a difference.
 Don’t limit yourself or your contributions to what you can create with a mouse and keyboard.
 We can’t recommend enough working with your local Habitat for Humanity.
 Sign up your team today.
-We promise you’ll find that the reward is much greater than the sacrifice.
+We promise you’ll find that the reward is much greater than the sacrifice (visit website for more details).

 About Medicus Solutions: